a.rb require 'b' module MyProject class RuntimeError < ::RuntimeError; end end # b.rb module MyProject class SomeClass def initialize raise RuntimeError, "Application error occurred" # Raises MyProject::RuntimeError exception end end

 loosely towards the year ~2020, give or take).

-Updated by wardrop (Tom Wardrop) almost 2 years ago
+Updated by wardrop (Tom Wardrop) over 2 years ago

 jeremyevans0 (Jeremy Evans) wrote: